-Turning now to the evolution of each benefit category, we begin with disability.
+We turn now to the evolution of each benefit category, beginning with disability.
 In 1955 an individual fully disabled for non-military reasons was eligible for means-tested social assistance equivalent to a mere 6.7 per cent of the average wage, much less than the 85 per cent provided to disabled veterans with similar needs.
-A universal disability programme was finally adopted in 1974 and the result was growth in access and benefit levels for the regular disabled.
-However, while the disabled clearly benefited from the welfare state expansion in the 1970s, the gaps between individuals with similar needs that are a consequence of different circumstances have remained.
-While a fully disabled and totally dependent individual in Israel is eligible for a basic cash benefit and allowances for assistance and travel that constitutes 115 per cent of the average wage, a disabled veteran in a similar situation receives benefits equaling well over four times the average wage.
-Moreover, while disabled veterans suffering medical disabilities of 20 per cent and over are eligible for monthly benefits, a threshold of 40 per cent disability is demanded of non-military linked disabled individuals.
+A universal disability programme was finally adopted in 1974, and the result was growth in access and benefit levels for the regular disabled.
+However, while the disabled clearly benefited from welfare state expansion in the 1970s across the board, the gaps have remained between individuals with similar needs that are a consequence of different circumstances.
+While a fully disabled and totally dependent individual in Israel is eligible for a basic cash benefit and allowances for assistance and travel that constitutes 115 per cent of the average wage, a disabled veteran in a similar situation receives benefits equalling well over four times the average wage.
+Moreover, while disabled veterans suffering medical disabilities of 20 per cent and over are eligible for monthly benefits, a threshold of 40 per cent disability is demanded of those individuals with non-military linked disabilities.
 Finally, while income from work is not deducted from the benefits paid to disabled veterans, this type of income can limit or even deny benefits to other disabled individuals.

 Similar gaps can be discerned in the case of widows.
-While war widows are eligible for universal benefits, other widows are only eligible for survivor benefits which have strings attached (the spouse must have worked and paid into the social security fund for a minimum qualification period of 12 months, and part of the benefit is means-tested).
+While war widows are eligible for universal benefits, other widows are only eligible for survivor benefits which have strings attached (the spouse must have worked and paid into the social security fund for a minimum qualification period of twelve months, and part of the benefit is means tested).
 Both receive additional amounts for children under the age of 21.
-A typical example is the benefit provided to a 40 year old widow with two dependent children and no additional sources of income.
-While the gap between war widows and other widows was relatively small in 1970 (their benefits were 81 per cent and 41 per cent of the average wage, respectively), this grew significantly by the beginning of the 2000s with war widows receiving benefits equivalent to double the average wage while other widows with dependent children had to make do with 67 per cent of the average wage, an income level just over the poverty line (53.7 per cent of the average wage).
+A typical example is the benefit provided to a 40-year-old widow with two dependant children and no additional sources of income.
+While the gap between the benefits provided to war widows and other widows was relatively small in 1970 (81 per cent and 41 per cent of the average wage, respectively), this gap grew significantly by the beginning of the 2000s, with war widows receiving benefits equivalent to double the average wage and other widows with dependant children having to make do with 67 per cent of the average wage, an income level just above the poverty line (53.7 per cent of the average wage).

-No similar comparison is possible between bereaved families of fallen soldiers and those in which the offspring died under other circumstances, as there are no programmes intended specifically for such families.
-Nevertheless, in order to illustrate the difference between the circumstances of bereaved families of fallen soldiers and others, it is worth noting that in comparison to the 98 per cent of the average wage for which the bereaved parents of a fallen soldier with no additional sources of income or dependent children are eligible, other bereaved couples lacking any income are eligible for Income Support (the general social assistance programme) equivalent to 27 per cent of the average wage.
-Moreover, eligibility for Income Support is dependent upon stringent means- and work- tests.
+No similar comparison is possible between bereaved families of fallen soldiers and those in which the offspring died under other circumstances, as there are no programmes intended specifically for the latter families.
+Nevertheless, in order to illustrate the difference between the circumstances of bereaved families of fallen soldiers and others, it is worth noting that, in comparison to the 98 per cent of the average wage for which the bereaved parents of a fallen soldier with no additional sources of income or dependent children are eligible, other bereaved couples lacking any income are eligible for Income Support (the general social assistance programme) equivalent to 27 per cent of the average wage.
+Moreover, eligibility for Income Support is dependent upon stringent means and work tests.